project-fifo/docs/technical/api/users.rst

        HTTP/1.1 204 No Content

+   :reqheader x-snarl-token: the snarl token for this session
    :resheader x-snarl-token: the snarl token for this session

-   :status 204: the session was successfully deleted
+   :status 204: the user was successfully deleted
-   :status 404: the session was not found
+   :status 404: the user was not found
    :status 503: one or more subsystems could not be reached

 .. http:get:: /users/(uuid:user)/permissions

    Lists permissions for user with given *uuid*.